 “Oh, it’s all online civic action, whether it happens on Facebook or PopVox or NextDoor or myMadison or Mindmixer or via MoveOn’s Action Kit or DemocracyOS or Brigade.”

-But significant differences obtain in what these projects are aiming to build & support – see for comparison, non-profit efforts like our previous OpenCongress, and our proposed Councilmatic nationwide (versions of OpenCongress for city governments).
+But significant differences obtain in what these projects are aiming to build & support.

 In short, non-profit community projects aim to develop open data standards for elected officials and everyday political information – towards the goal of new engagement features to be developed & remixed & localized.
 Think better alerts, better discussions, currently-unimaginable tools to close the feedback loop of civic engagement.
 Non-profits aim towards meeting the ambitious potential of open technology for self-governance in our representative democracy.
 There’s suprisingly little charitable investment in open tech for the networked public sphere – the kind of interactions between groups and especially dedicated organizer time – that won SOPA/PIPA and net neutrality battles, and could be applied to the very-big, very-tough problems of low U.S. voter turnout, catastrophic climate degradation and campaign finance reform.